CloudEngineHub/WheeledLab/README.md

 Though optional (and free), we strongly advise using [Weights & Biases](https://wandb.ai/site/) (`wandb`) to record and track training status.
 Logging to `wandb` is turned on by default.
 If you would like to disable it, add `train.log.no_wandb=True` to the CLI arguments.

 See more details about training in the `wheeledlab_rl` [README.md](source/wheeledlab_rl/docs/README.md)

+> [!TIP]
+> If you encounter an error such as `ModuleNotFoundError: No module named 'isaacsim'`, navigate to the Isaac Sim directory and run `source setup_conda_env.sh`.
+This script must be executed before starting any training run in Wheeled Lab to ensure the environment is set up correctly.

 ## Deployment